Ada-Developers-Academy/core-cs-fundamentals/branches-in-git/branches.md

 ## Goals

-The goal of this lesson is to introduce the definition and overall concept to Git branches.
+The goal of this lesson is to introduce the definition and overall concept of Git branches.

 ## Vocabulary and Synonyms